simuxakadiscgolfgod/Space-Weather/README.md

 Solar radiation, as observed by NOAA GOES-18 over the past 24 hours, was above S-scale storm level thresholds.

-Solar Radiation Storm Forecast for Oct 31-Nov 02 2024
+Solar Radiation Storm Forecast for Nov 01-Nov 03 2024

-              Oct 31  Nov 01  Nov 02
+              Nov 01  Nov 02  Nov 03
-S1 or greater   99%     75%     40%
+S1 or greater   90%     40%     20%

-Rationale: The greater than 10 MeV proton flux is expected to continue its slow decline and likely drop below the S1 (Minor) threshold on 31 Oct.
+Rationale: The greater than 10 MeV proton flux is expected to continue at S1 (Minor) levels into early 01 Nov.
+The greater than 10 MeV proton flux is expected to be elevated above background levels over 02-03 Nov, but remain below event threshold.

 C. NOAA Radio Blackout Activity and Forecast

-Radio blackouts reaching the R2 levels were observed over the past 24 hours.
-The largest was at Oct 30 2024 2053 UTC.
+Radio blackouts reaching the R3 levels were observed over the past 24 hours.
+The largest was at Oct 31 2024 2120 UTC.

-Radio Blackout Forecast for Oct 31-Nov 02 2024
+Radio Blackout Forecast for Nov 01-Nov 03 2024

-              Oct 31        Nov 01        Nov 02
+              Nov 01        Nov 02        Nov 03
 R1-R2           75%           75%           75%
 R3 or greater   25%           25%           25%

-Rationale: Solar activity is expected to be moderate (R1-R2/Minor-Moderate), with a chance for R3 (Strong) levels, on 31 Oct
+Rationale: M-class flares are expected, with a chance for X-class flares, through 03 Nov.
-- 02 Nov.

 ```